tudo-aqua/bgw/docs/concepts/drag-and-drop/DragAndDropExample.md

 ## Useful hints when dealing with drag and drop

-- ``dropAccpetor`` should not modify any state and only evaluate if the drag and drop gesture is valid.
+- ``dropAccpetor`` should not modify any state and only evaluate if the drag and drop gesture is valid
 - The order of invocation is as follows:
-    - ``onDragGestureStarted`` on the dragged element.
+    - ``onDragGestureStarted`` on the dragged element
-    - ``onDragGestureMoved`` on the dragged element, while the drag and drop gesture is in motion.
+    - ``onDragGestureMoved`` on the dragged element, while the drag and drop gesture is in motion
-    - ``dropAcceptor`` on all possible drop targets (elements that are under the mouse position).
+    - ``dropAcceptor`` on all possible drop targets (elements that are at the position of the mouse)
-    - ``onDragElementDropped`` on all valid drop targets (``dropAcceptor`` returned ``true``).
+    - ``onDragElementDropped`` on all valid drop targets (``dropAcceptor`` returned ``true``)
-    - ``onDragGestureEnded`` on the dragged element.
+    - ``onDragGestureEnded`` on the dragged element

-- After a failed drag and drop gesture (no ``dropAcceptor`` returned true), the dragged element snaps back to the initial scene, container or layout.
+- After a failed drag and drop gesture (no ``dropAcceptor`` returned ``true``), the dragged element snaps back to the previous container.
-- If the dragged element does not get added to the scene, a container or layout after a valid drag and drop gesture, it is no longer contained anywhere in the scene.
+- If the dragged element does not get added to the scene, container or layout after a valid drag and drop gesture, it is not longer contained anywhere in the scene.
-- Be careful when dealing with situations, where multiple ``dropAcceptor`` invocations might return ``true``, because ``onDragElementDropped`` gets invoked on multiple elements and no guarantee is given for the order of invocations.
+- Keep in mind that when dealing with situations, where multiple ``dropAcceptor`` invocations might return ``true``, that the event ``onDragElementDropped`` gets invoked on multiple elements and no guarantee is given for the order of invocations.